Caparrini/mloptimizer/docs/sections/mloptimizerUI.rst

 ====================
-MLOptimizer UI
+mloptimizer UI
 ====================

-This page is here, to provide some content for the use of the MLOptimizer UI.
+This page is here, to provide some content for the use of the mloptimizer UI.
 (Work in progress)